 This injury, usually a result of hard training, causes pain on the large tendon.
 The pain is so intense that walking or running becomes difficult.
 A sudden change in the training intensity or wrong footwear can also contribute to this injury.
 People with this kind of injury have swollen heels and they experience sharp pains.

 To avoid this injury, I always choose my footwear carefully.
 I make sure that the shoes I wear when running are comfortable especially on the heels.
 When training, it is advisable to avoid hill work and weight-bearing exercises.
 Regularly do exercises that strengthen calf muscles.
 Do not have high-intensity workouts as they might aggravate the calf muscle causing Achilles Tendonitis injury.
+One of my friends went through the same and later had to consult heartland podiatry to recover from the injury.

 This injury causes pain at the back of the thigh.
 It is very common in athletes.
 The hamstring comprises four muscles that allow the bending of the leg at the knee.
 A hamstring strain happens when one of its muscles is overloaded.
 This overload causes a tear in the muscles.
 The pain is bearable in mild cases.
 Major cases are very painful and make it very difficult to stand or walk.
 This injury can be suffered when straightening a leg, bending over, or walking.